Braves vs. Pirates Player Props Betting Odds

 Olson Stats

-- Olson brings a four-game streak with at least one hit into this contest.
-In his last five games he is hitting .294 with a double, three home runs, five walks and eight RBI.
+- Olson has picked up a hit in five games in a row.
+In his last five games he is hitting .368 with a double, three home runs, four walks and nine RBI.

 Olson Recent Games